The World First Known Architect??

 During the third dynasty of Egypt, Imhotpe acted as Pharaoh Joseer and also credited to design and maintain the construction of Djosar's step pyramid in Sakkra, which is considered the first monumental stone building in history.

-Unlike the pre -buried structures created by Madbric, Imhotpe introduced the cut stone as a construction material - marketing the beginning of a new era in architecture.
+Unlike the pre-buried structures created by Madbric, Imhotep introduced the cut stone as a construction material, marketing the beginning of a new era in architecture.

 Djoser's phase pyramid (c.
 2670 BC)